 - Bring extra batteries.
 Nightly temperatures in Joshua Tree are colder than elsewhere in the region, and your batteries may drain more quickly than you anticipate.

 - Set up your camera correctly in manual mode.
-In this post full of astrophotography tips, we detail how to set up your camera properly for a great night sky photo.
+In this post full of astrophotography tips, I detail how to set up your camera properly for a great night sky photo.

 In the end, don’t forget that you’re there to experience the wonder of the night sky with your own eyes.
 While your camera is shooting, be sure to admire the view for yourself.